j-zeng/angular2-http-file-upload/README.md

 # angular2-http-file-upload
 Library to support http file uploads for Angular 2

-## Add upload service to your project
+## Add file upload service to your project
 ```
 // app.module.ts